Replicable-MARL/MARLlib/docs/source/intro_marl/survey.rst

 The pipeline of the VD algorithm is strictly CTDE.
 Global information like state and other agent status is only accessible in the mixing stage in order to maintain a decentralized policy or individual Q function.

-A list of commonly seen value decomposition algorithms:
+A list of commonly seen VD algorithms:

 - :ref:`VDN`
 - :ref:`QMIX`